 How do I arrange going scuba diving in Cuba?

-Cuba’s tourist infrastructure is well geared towards coordinating scuba diving trips.
-Across the island there are numerous tourist agencies that can arrange expeditions.
-In spots that have a particularly higher numbers of tourists, such as Varadero, Havana, Cayo Coyo and Guardalavaca, there are multiple tour operators.
-Some larger hotels even have their own diving organisers in the hotel, and even if they don’t it is always worth enquiring inside as they should be able to send you in the right direction.
-If you find yourself at any of the diving spots I’ve listed below, you’ll also find sufficient options to arrange your dive.
+Cuba's tourist infrastructure is well geared towards coordinating scuba diving trips.
+Across the island, there are numerous tourist agencies that can arrange expeditions.
+In spots that have a particularly higher number of tourists, such as Varadero, Havana, Cayo Coco and Guardalavaca, there are multiple diving centres.
+Some larger hotels even have their own diving organisers in the hotel, and even if they don't it is always worth enquiring inside as they should be able to send you in the right direction.
+If you find yourself at any of the diving spots I've listed below, you'll also find sufficient options to arrange your dive.

 What certification do I need?